 “We’re voting for a country of freedom and compassion and the rule of law.
 And I just thought, that’s right.
 No one is above the law,” Ward said.

-Also in attendance: San Francisco Board of Supervisors President and Mayoral candidate Aaron Peskin.
+Also in attendance: San Francisco Board of Supervisors president and mayoral candidate Aaron Peskin.
 He went to elementary school with Harris in Berkeley more than 50 years ago.

 “She has laid out a very clear case for what is before American voters and what the choices are, and has clearly shown that she is strong enough and smart enough and experienced enough to lead America forward and not go backward,” he said after the event.

-Meanwhile, over 100 protesters marched from Union Square up the steep hills to the Fairmont calling for an end to U.S. aid to Israel and a cease-fire to what they repeatedly referred to as the genocide in Gaza.
+Meanwhile, over 100 protesters marched from Union Square up the steep hills to the Fairmont, calling for an end to U.S. aid to Israel and a cease-fire to what they repeatedly referred to as the genocide in Gaza.
 Protesters, shouting chants through bullhorns, accused Harris of being a “killer” for her and Biden’s ongoing support of Israel.

 “Our demands are unignorable.
 We’ve been in the streets for 10 months.
 Every massacre, every time hundreds of Palestinians are killed, we’re in the streets demanding an arms embargo,” he said.
 “At every single rally, [Harris] says she wants a cease-fire, but her words are empty.
-Her promises are empty, unless she completely cuts ties with Israel.”
+Her promises are empty unless she completely cuts ties with Israel.”

-In Arizona on Saturday, Harris told protesters at her rally that “now is the time to get a ceasefire deal and get the hostage deal done.”
+In Arizona on Saturday, Harris told protesters at her rally that “now is the time to get a cease-fire deal and get the hostage deal done.”

-On the microphone Sunday before marching to the hotel, Omar Khoury — also a Palestinian and a member of the Palestinian Youth Movement — said while Harris was fundraising with tickets up to $500,000 “our working class and poor people are suffering.”
+On the microphone on Sunday before marching to the hotel, Omar Khoury — also a Palestinian and a member of the Palestinian Youth Movement — said while Harris was fundraising with tickets up to $500,000 “our working class and poor people are suffering.”

 Sponsored